BSc (Hons) Professional Policing

-From 2020, policing in England and Wales will become a graduate profession.
+From 2020, policing in England and Wales became a graduate profession.

 Building on the success of our well-established Police Science degree, the new Professional Policing degree will prepare you for the challenges of modern policing and related professions.